jainil63/Jarvis/README.md

 ## Great Thank You

-A great thank you & shout out to [@razorblade23](https://github.com/razorblade23) for create [PyCrucible](https://github.com/razorblade23/PyCrucible).
+A great thank you & shout out to [@razorblade23](https://github.com/razorblade23) for creating [PyCrucible](https://github.com/razorblade23/PyCrucible).

-It help a lot in bundled the python app to an executable for convenience.
+It help a lot in bundling the python app to an executable for convenience.